Gloria Dubner: Research contributions

 Dubner has participated in a number of international collaborations to study galactic supernova remnants.
 For instance, in 1994, she and her American collaborators Frank Winkler and W. Miller Gross were awarded a National Science Foundation grant to image the expanding shell of gas left over after a star explodes using data collected from radio telescopes in the US and Argentina.

 Starting in 2015, Dubner also led a collaboration between five observatories that led to the production of the most detailed image produced of the Crab Nebula, a bright supernova explosion first observed by Chinese astronomers in 1054.
 The collaboration leveraged data collected at different wavelengths to create a composite image using: infrared data generated by the Spitzer Space Telescope from NASA's Jet Propulsion Laboratory, visible light data from the Hubble Space Telescope, ultraviolet data from the XMM-Newton operated by the European Space Agency, radio image and X-ray data from NASA's Chandra X-ray Observatory, and radio data from the Very Large Array operated by the National Radio Astronomy Observatory.

 Leadership and recognition

 Dubner is an active member of the International Astronomical Union (IAU), serving on a variety of commissions including the Working Group for Historic Radio Astronomy, the Division for Interstellar Matter and Local Universe, and the Commission for Astrochemistry.
 In 2006, she served on the Organizing Committee to report advances in the field of radio astronomy between 2002 and 2005.
 In 2012, she was part of the organizing committee of the IAU's XXVIII General Assembly for Women in Astronomy Meeting.
 In June 2008, the minor planet 9515 Dubner was named in her honor, recognizing her achievements at the IAU.
 The planet was first discovered at the observatory in El Leoncito National Park in 1975.
+In 2023 she won the Platinum Konex Award as the most important physicist in Argentina.